April 2024 Book Bracket

 Book Bracket

-It was a pretty basic bracket this month, considering that there were only three books completed.
-While it makes for a less exciting bracket, I found it was a lot faster to create.
-I knew who the winner would be - What Jesus Saw from the Cross - so the only question was who would win the first round.
+It was a pretty basic bracket this month, even with the correction made to include the missing The Easter Book.
+I knew who the winner would be - What Jesus Saw from the Cross - so the only question was who would win the first round on the other spear of the bracket.
 I decided to give the victory to the selection of essays about GKC, because if I'm being honest with myself, I have a soft spot for the guy.
 Sertrillanges' book beat it, but it was a very deserving win.
-This is a month where, even though some of the books weren't ones that I had planned to read, and I put others down didn't feel like I was just taking in fluff.
+This is a month where, even though some of the books weren't ones that I had planned to read, and I put others down, it didn't feel like I was just taking in fluff.

 Books Attempted and Put Down